Portuguese Water Dog Health Issues

 Portuguese Water Dogs are predisposed to several health conditions including hip dysplasia, progressive retinal atrophy, heart disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 35-60 lbs and lifespan of 11-13 yrs, the Portuguese Water Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 35-60 lbs and lifespan of 11-13 yrs, the Portuguese Water Dog benefits from care tailored to its physical and behavioral profile.
 Originally bred as a versatile working dog, the Portuguese Water Dog brings centuries of selective breeding into the modern home.

 Genetic Screening